auth0/auth0-cli/docs/auth0_users_update.md

       --json                     Output in json format.
   -n, --name string              The user's full name.
   -p, --password string          Initial password for this user (mandatory for non-SMS connections).
+  -m, --phone-number string      The user's phone number.
+  -u, --username string          The user's username.
+Only valid if the connection requires a username.
 ```